salim7ali/A_star_Algorithm/README.md

 # **A star pathfinding algorithm.**
 All components from the pygame grid interface to the A* pathfinding algorithm implementation were # **self implemented**.

-- A single source shortest path alogrithm based on the Dijkstra's algorithm.
+- A Graph traversal and path search algorithm based on the Dijkstra's algorithm.
 Adds onto Dijkstra's algorithm by using a heuristics based approach.
 - Implemented in Windows 10, py 3.6.9.

 ## **Steps to Setup:**